Expedia Fmr. Product Lead On Managing Customer Feedback Loops (Part 2)

 You can learn more about customer feedback loops by going to a user-centered workshop or through journey mapping.
 Specifically, this process focuses on talking about the experience of the user as they find and use your product.
 If you have a more of an intangible product, you can talk about customer intersects.

-Ways you can journey map are by:
+Ways you can use journey maps:

 - Sending Out Surveys Before and After